jsedano/jsedano.github.io/_posts/2021-05-30-binary-search-trees.markdown

 ### Binary Tree Node

-This is what the class that we will be using as node looks like (setters and getter omitted).
+This is what the class that we will be using as node looks like (setters and getters omitted).

 {% highlight java %}
 class BinaryNode<T extends Comparable<? super T>> {